 A group of local monks sat around the tree.
 I spoke to one of them and it seems he was not very happy with the way archaeologists have reconstructed the temple.
 He pointed out that the temple is on the east-west axis and now the devotees enter and exit on the north-south axis.
 In fact, you can see many photographs of the original temple as it existed in mid-19th CE onwards and you can see the difference clearly.

 Soaked in the chants of devotees, the place came alive.
 It was when the place was full of monks that I felt the spiritual energy in what until then were mere ruins.
 I sat back and observed them & absorbed the devotional energy they were emanating.
-This is when I felt my trip to Lumbini was complete.
+This is when I felt my trip was complete.
 The connection that I failed to make after 2 days of roaming in this complex happened in moments when I saw so much devotion on those faces.
 As they say, it is the devotion of a devotee that turns the stone into a deity.

 Lumbini Development Trust has a master plan for the development of the place to make it a world-class destination.
 The plan can be seen anywhere in the town.
-However, you must know that this is a work in progress plan and not everything mentioned in this plan is complete.
+However, you must know that this is a work-in-progress plan, and not everything mentioned in this plan is complete.

 The plan divides the complex in the middle with a canal.
-At one end of the canal is Maya Devi Temple and at the other end, you can see giant white world peace pagoda.
+At one end of the canal is Maya Devi Temple and at the other end, you can see a giant white world peace pagoda.

-You need to walk a lot to see these temples
+You need to walk a lot to see these temples at Lumbini Garden

 Remember, these temples are open to visitors but they are meant for the monks who live here or the followers of Buddhism.
 As a visitor, you can admire the architecture, which is quite representative of the countries they belong to.
 You can see the opulent statues and décor.
 However, if you want to learn more about either the temple or the religion, you are pretty much on your own.

 I would suggest – pick the temples you want to see.
 If you try to see everything, after a while you are both bored and disoriented.
 They all are about Buddha and Maya Devi.
-Unless you follow Buddhism very closely, there is a little you would appreciate beyond the architecture.
+Unless you follow Buddhism very closely, there is little you would appreciate beyond the architecture.

 I liked the Maya Devi sculpture at the Australian temple.
 I liked the Xuan Zang statue at the Chinese temple and it is a beautiful temple in red and yellow.
 German temple has beautiful murals inside the temple.
 Nepalese temple has a huge Buddha statue.
-Thai, Cambodian and Myanmar temples are good to look at from outside.
+Thai, Cambodian, and Myanmar temples are good to look at from the outside.

 Lumbini Development Trust Museum

 At one end of the central canal, stands a curiously shaped building in brick red.
 Its arches create the impression of a Buddhist Vihar.
-This is the Lumbini museum for you.
+This is the museum for you.
 You have to walk to another building across a pond to buy the ticket.
 In all probability, you would be the only person visiting the museum – it is not a very popular part of the park.
 There is a reason why it is not.

 The museum building is beautiful, but it has no real artifacts.
 Everything you see here is a replica of a popular sculpture from other Buddhist sites.
-Most replicas I counted were from Nagarjunkonda site in Andhra Pradesh.
+Most replicas I counted were from the Nagarjunkonda site in Andhra Pradesh.
 The replicas are good, but they lack the energy of the originals in stone.

 There are photographs of all important Buddhist sites – I wish they used high-resolution images – that are so easily available in this date & age.